10:00 AM-11:00 AM Classes

-This course celebrates the great bands and stars of pop, rock and jazz of the 20th century.
-We will listen to recordings, watch videos and talk about a wide variety of musicians and bands.
+This course celebrates the great bands and stars of pop, rock and jazz.
+We listen to recordings, watch videos and talk about a wide variety of musicians and bands.
 Social, historical and musical context will be provided.
-Examples of the artists included are Fats Domino, Bob Marley, Bob Dylan, Santana, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Tower Of Power and James Brown.
+Examples of the artists included are Fats Domino, Bob Marley, Bob Dylan, Beatles, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Tower Of Power and James Brown.
 Come and share bright moments.

 Greater Boston Cultural Institutions

 Boston, a major cultural center, boasts a wealth of museums, libraries, gardens, historic destinations, art galleries, authors, etc.

 The following will visit WWLL this semester: